vision statement: a tranifesto

 Research interests: sociocultural linguistics, trans linguistics, computational linguistics, linguistic anthropology, discourse analysis, sociophonetics, trans inclusive language, online trans communities, language and identity, trans/queer theory, community-engaged research

-• Nicky Macias (she/they/ella)
+• Nicky Macias (she/ella)

 Research interests: Sociocultural signed linguistics; signed language interpreting; trans interpreter communities; interpreter ethics; embodiment and interpreting; trans linguistics; signed sociophonetics; language ethnography